-There are programs to help people with limited resources pay for their drugs.
-These include "Extra Help" and State Pharmaceutical Assistance Programs.
+The "Extra Help" program helps people with limited resources pay for their drugs.
 For more information, see Chapter 2, Section 7.

 Are you currently getting help to pay for your drugs?

 If you are in a program that helps pay for your drugs, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
 We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
 If you don't have this insert, please call Member Services and ask for the "LIS Rider."
 (Phone numbers for Member Services are printed on the back cover of this booklet.)